 - 69. To resume the walk continue along the lane past the grounds of Lullingstone Castle (with its World Garden behind a high brick wall).
 In 700m the DVP goes up steps on the left to join the longer afternoon route into Eynsford, but you continue along the lane to come to a large shed on the left housing Lullingstone Roman Villa. - 70.
 Unless you want to cut out the last part of the walk, ignore a private road off to the right and continue along Lullingstone Lane. - To go directly to Eynsford station (11⁄4 km away) without passing any refreshment places, turn right onto this private road (which is also a public footpath), crossing the river on a bridge.
 At the end of the road turn left onto the narrow path alongside the A225.
 After going under the railway bridge cross the main road carefully and turn sharp right up the station approach road.
 Cross the footbridge to Platform 1 for trains to London. - 71.
 For the main route carry on along Lullingstone Lane for a further 1 km, with the river meandering away in the valley on your right.
 You pass a turning on the left for Eagle Heights and later go under Eynsford Viaduct26. - 72.
-In 250m the DVP rejoins from a footpath on the left and the lane curves around a water meadow dotted with trees.
-At the road junction with Sparepenny Lane keep ahead on Riverside.
+In 250m you briefly rejoin the DVP from a footpath on the left as the lane curves around a water meadow dotted with trees.
+At a road junction on the outskirts of Eynsford keep ahead on Riverside, leaving the DVP.
+In 250m you come to the suggested tea place (the Plough Inn) on an attractive stretch alongside the river.

-O. Riverside to Eynsford Station (11/2 km)
+O. The Plough Inn to Eynsford Station (11/4 • 2 km)

-- 73. In 150m Riverside justifies its name by going right alongside the river.
-On this attractive stretch you soon come to the Plough Inn, the suggested tea place. - 74.
-Carry on along Riverside, crossing the River Darent on a narrow road bridge by a ford (with refuges to avoid the traffic if necessary).
-You pass the (closed) Riverside Tea Room and come to a T-junction with the A225, with the church of St Martin of Tours27 opposite.
+73. Carry on along Riverside, crossing the River Darent on a narrow road bridge by a ford (with refuges to avoid the traffic if necessary).
+You pass the (closed) Riverside Tea Room and come to a T-junction with the A225, with Station Road to the right and the parish church of St Martin of Tours27 opposite.
+Cross to the other side of the main road, using the pedestrian crossing if necessary.